-Investing extra product mentoring is ideal to make sure the customer successfully onboard, as 75% of all users will churn within 90 days.
+Investing extra product mentoring is ideal to make sure the customer successfully onboard.
 Also for a big customer or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
 That way support teams can work proactively to help reduce churn.

 Here the customer success manager should liaise with an account manager in the support team.
 Good account management helps the customer roll out the software at their company.

 This process helps the customer shape the software to be compatible with their requirements.
 It also shares knowledge and helps the customer develop their business – a healthy step towards building a long-lasting relationship.

 You do not want your customer success manager to be too pushy a salesperson.
 They should be viewed as on the client’s side.
 But they should be aware of when renewals are due, make sure that the customer is happy with everything when leading into the renewal, and make sure that everyone is in place to negotiate a successful renewal.
 It’s not about them selling, it’s about your sales team successfully leveraging the relationship.